MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/walkthrough-picking-and-shipping-in-basic-warehousing.md

 ---
 title: Walkthrough - Picking and Shipping in Basic Warehouse Configurations | Microsoft Docs
-description: In Dynamics 365, the outbound processes for picking and shipping can be performed in four ways using different functionalities depending on the warehouse complexity level.
+description: In Finance and Operations, Business edition, the outbound processes for picking and shipping can be performed in four ways using different functionalities depending on the warehouse complexity level.
 author: SorenGP
 ms.service: dynamics365-financials
 ms.topic: article